 Moreover, these age pyramids specifically concern paid employment in Luxembourg, i.e. employees, workers and civil servants.
 The self-employed, the unemployed and other self-employed persons are not included in this indicator.

-Over the last two decades, domestic paid employment has more than doubled, from approximately 190000 workers on March 31, 1994, to around 475000 workers on March 31, 2022 (source: IGSS).
-Though the employment of residents has multiplied by 1.8 over this period, the employment of cross-border workers has experienced a fourfold increase (4.5 exactly).
-Therefore, while cross-border workers accounted for 26% of domestic employment in March 1994, their proportion has risen to 47% in twenty-eight years (see Age pyramid (%) and main indicators on domestic employment in Luxembourg (1994, 2003, 2007-2022)).
+Over the last two decades, domestic paid employment has more than doubled, from approximately 190000 workers on March 31, 1994, to around 488000 workers on March 31, 2023 (source: IGSS).
+Though the employment of residents has multiplied by 1.8 over this period, the employment of cross-border workers has experienced a more than fourfold increase (4.6 exactly).
+Therefore, while cross-border workers accounted for 26% of domestic employment in March 1994, their proportion has risen to 47% in twenty-nine years (see Age pyramid (%) and main indicators on domestic employment in Luxembourg (1994, 2003, 2007-2023)).

 The atypical composition of the active population, both residents and cross-border workers, makes Luxembourg a special country in Europe.
 This specificity can be largely explained by the economic growth the country has known during the late 1980s and early 1990s, which led the Grand-Duchy to recruit an external workforce to remedy the labour shortage.
 Therefore, the number of cross-border workers has risen each year.
-Between 1994 and 2003 the number of cross-border workers more than doubled with a growth rate of 113% compared with a growth of 19% in the number of resident workers (7% for Luxembourgish residents and 39% for foreign residents).
-Afterwards, between 2003 and 2007, the number of cross-border workers increased by 26% (respectively 7% on average for all residents - 2% for Luxembourgish residents and 13% for foreign residents), only to slow down to 8% between 2007 and 2008 (respectively 3% for all the resident workers - 1% for Luxembourgish residents and 5% for foreign residents).
-It is only since 2008, following the global economic crisis, that the increase in the number of cross-border workers had slowed right down and stabilized until 2015 between 1 and 3% a year, such as the resident workers.
-Since 2015, the number of cross-borders workers has increased by about 34% compared to 17% for all residents (16% for Luxembourg residents and 18% for foreign residents).
+Between 1994 and 2008, the number of cross-border workers nearly tripled, with an average annual growth rate of 8% over the period.
+Concerning the number of residents, they experienced a less sustained growth, with an average annual growth rate of 2.0% over the same period, resulting in a population increase by a factor of 1.3 (1.1 for Luxembourgish residents and 1.7 for foreign residents).
+After the global crisis of 2008, the increase in the number of cross-border workers stabilized at 1% to 3% annually until 2015, and the growth rate for residents followed the same trend.
+Since 2015, the growth of the number of cross-border workers has once again increased (around 4% per year on average), while the growth in the number of residents has remained stable at around 2%.

 People with a job in domestic employment in Luxembourg on the 31st of March of each year: including salaried workers ("statut unique") and the civil servants; excluding the unsalaried, unemployed and people not in domestic employment in Luxembourg.